Dynamical Low-Rank Approximations for Kalman Filtering: DLR Kalman-Bucy Process

 \subsubsection{Limit state of physical modes}

+\ra{The evolution of the subspace $\bU_t$ is described by \cref{eqn:kb-dlr-U} and its behaviour is tied to the spectrum of $A$.
+Intuitively, $\bU_t$ is attracted to the most unstable directions of the dynamics, and that property can be leveraged to identify modes associated to Lyapunov exponents of $A$ \cite{ComputLyapReich2001}.
+It is furthermore known (in the discrete-time setting) that the Ensemble Kalman covariance aligns with the unstable subspace \cite{DegenerateCarrassi2017}; by naturally restricting and steering the system towards the unstable modes, the \dlr-\kbp\ therefore displays a connection to the Assimilation in the Unstable Subspace literature, in which the Ensemble Kalman filter states are analysed only in the subspace generated by the most unstable vectors (see e.g \cite{LyapunovPalatella2013}). }

-It is immediate that $\bU_t$ subjected to~\cref{eqn:kb-dlr-U} is well-defined over $[0, +\infty)$ by local Lipschitzianity and boundedness of $\bU_t$ for all $t \geq 0$, and hereafter we denote $\varphi_t(\bU_0)$ the solution flow to~\cref{eqn:kb-dlr-U} with initial condition $\bU_0$.
+\ra{Concerning well-posedness \rf{of \eqref{eqn:kb-dlr-U}}, it} is immediate that $\bU_t$ is well-defined over $[0, +\infty)$ by local Lipschitzianity \rf{of the r.h.s of \eqref{eqn:kb-dlr-U}} and boundedness of $\bU_t$ for \rf{all $t \geq 0$.} \rf{Hereafter} we denote $\varphi_t(\bU_0)$ the solution flow to~\cref{eqn:kb-dlr-U} with initial condition $\bU_0$.
 In general, $\bU_t$ might not converge \modt{to a limit state $\bU_{\infty}$ as $t \to \infty$} (as an example, consider any skew-symmetric matrix $A$ \mods{whose} dynamics \mods{reduces} to $\md \bU_t = A \bU_t \md t$ with solution $\bU_t = \exp(t A) \bU_0$ where $\exp(t A)$ is orthogonal for $t \geq 0$). \modt{If $A$ is symmetric,~\cref{eqn:kb-dlr-U} turns out to be an Oja flow, i.e. the gradient flow of a generalised Rayleigh quotient on the Stiefel manifold, \mods{and, provided that $\lambda_R(A) > \lambda_{R+1}(A)$, is} known to converge to \mods{the} linear subspace associated to the $R$ dominant eigenvalues of $A$~\cite{GlobalAnaWei1994}.
-We present a \mods{slight} generalisation of that result, in that the matrix need only be symmetric to ensure convergence to \mods{a} dominant subspace.} \begin{proposition} Assume $A$ symmetric.
+We present a \mods{slight} generalisation of that result, in that the matrix need only be symmetric to ensure convergence to \mods{a} dominant subspace \mods{for almost any initial condition.}} \begin{proposition} Assume $A$ symmetric.
 Then, the range of $\bU_t$ asymptotically align with a subspace spanned by $R$ distinct eigenvectors corresponding to the first $R$ dominant eigenvalues \mods{for almost any $\bU_0 \in \St(d, R)$ with respect to the Riemannian volume measure.} \end{proposition} \begin{proof} Sort $A$'s eigenvalues in non-increasing order $\lambda_1 \geq \cdots \geq \lambda_d$.
-Assuming $\bU_0~\in~\mathrm{St}(n,R)$, the dynamics of~\cref{eqn:kb-dlr-U} \mods{constitutes} a Riemannian gradient flow ascent on the Stiefel manifold, driven by the energy functional
+Assuming $\bU_0~\in~\mathrm{St}(\rf{d},R)$, the dynamics of~\cref{eqn:kb-dlr-U} \mods{constitutes} a Riemannian gradient flow ascent on the Stiefel manifold, driven by the energy functional

 Note that~\cref{eqn:energy-stiefel} is a special case of the well-studied Brockett cost function, with Riemannian gradient given by

 (see, e.g.,~\cite[Example 9.40]{IntroductionToBoumal2023}).
 Convergence is then ensured by a standard argument in the gradient systems on manifolds literature, which we reproduce here for clarity, following the steps outlined in~\cite[Appendix A]{AMathematicalPerspGeshkovski2023}.